rumca-js/RSS-Link-Database-2022/2022/09/2022-09-14/https.www.gamespot.comfeedsmashup_entries.md

-# Source GameSpot, Source URL:https://www.gamespot.com/feeds/mashup
+# Source GameSpot, Source URL:https://www.gamespot.com/feeds/mashup, Source language: en-US

 ## Disney Dreamlight Valley - How To Unlock All Characters
  - [https://www.gamespot.com/articles/disney-dreamlight-valley-how-to-unlock-all-characters/1100-6507527/?ftag=CAD-01-10abi2f](https://www.gamespot.com/articles/disney-dreamlight-valley-how-to-unlock-all-characters/1100-6507527/?ftag=CAD-01-10abi2f)
  - RSS feed: https://www.gamespot.com/feeds/mashup
  - date published: 2022-09-14 23:15:00+00:00
- - tags: None

 <p>One of the appeals of <a href="https://www.gamespot.com/games/disney-dreamlight-valley/">Disney Dreamlight Valley</a> is getting to live in the same village as a bunch of Disney and Pixar characters.
 However, early on in the game there are only a handful of characters living in the Valley.
 In order to populate the Valley with all of the Disney characters you will need to complete a variety of quests and tasks to bring them back.
 Here's how to unlock all characters currently in Disney Dreamlig